SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 ### Threshold Tool

 To select the blood from the segmentation, use the <span>**Threshold Tool**</span> from the Tools menu.
 Once this tool has been opened, choose the filtered angio as the target and use the sliders to adjust the threshold values.
 In order to do this, switch off the visibility of both the filtered Angio datasets as well as the original Angio dataset and make the DEMRI visible.
 This will allow you to interactively generate a segmentation of the blood using the DEMRI as a visual confirmation, and filtered angio data for the threshold.
-Once the segmentation looks good press <span>**Create Threshold Layer**</span> in the Threshold Menu to generate the label layer. (see [Figure 14](figure14)) The threshold tool however segments both aortas and the left atrium.
+Once the segmentation looks good press <span>**Create Threshold Layer**</span> in the Threshold Menu to generate the label layer. (see [Figure 14](fig-threshold-angio)) The threshold tool however segments both aortas and the left atrium.
 To select just one of the of the vessels, select the newly created label layer and then select <span>**Mask Data**</span> in the Data Filters Menu.

-:::{figure-md} figure14
+:::{figure-md} fig-threshold-angio

 ![ThresholdAngio](Seg3DTutorial_figures/ThresholdAngio.png)

 Figure 14: Thresholding Angiogram while looking at DEMRI.
 :::

 Now create a new layer by pressing on the + symbol in this layer.
 This will generate a new empty layer with the same dimensions.
 Now open up the <span>**Paint Brush**</span> in the Tools Menu.
 Select the Mask Layer for the<span>Target Layer</span> in the Paint Brush Menu.
 Then under <span>**Mask Constraint 1**</span> select the Threshold Angio and start painting the Ascending Aorta.
-As a mask has been set the painting will be restricted to previously segmented blood. (see [Figure 15](figure15))
+As a mask has been set the painting will be restricted to previously segmented blood. (see [Figure 15](fig-masked-painting))

-:::{figure-md} figure15
+:::{figure-md} fig-masked-painting

 ![MaskedPainting](Seg3DTutorial_figures/MaskedPainting.png)